DOCK-PI3/ESTACION-PRO/ANDROID.md

 ### ScummVM

 ScummVM can be installed from the Play store.
 There are also daily builds available on their GitHub site.
-Such a build may be required to be able to launch games from ES-DE until the Play store version has been updated.

 https://play.google.com/store/apps/details?id=org.scummvm.scummvm\
 https://buildbot.scummvm.org/#/dailybuilds